-For parents, the selection of their child’s school is extremely important and we hope to help you make the correct choice.
+For parents, the selection of their child’s school is extremely important and we hope to help you make the right choice.

 FIS is part of the Hong Kong landscape: for the past 50 years our school and its community have been heavily involved in the economic, social and cultural life of the territory.
-Our current projects, such as the Tseung Kwan O campus, show that we intend to remain part of Hong Kong’s future landscape.
+Our latest Tseung Kwan O campus is a testament of how FIS is, at its very core, part of Hong Kong’s future landscape.

 A Curriculum leading to the French Baccalaureat

 For the 2019-2020 school year, close to 2,000 students were enrolled in the French Stream from Reception (MS) to Year 13 (Terminale).
 The curriculum is accredited by the French Education ministry, and FIS is linked by convention to the Agency for French Education Abroad.

 The “option internationale du Baccalauréat” (American section - OIB), in place for 6ème to Terminale students, offers an advanced level of study in English.